itcOnlineGaming/RWM_P2_2025_Dylan_Crimmings/readme.md

 # Activity Heatmap Svelte Component
 A heatmap displaying user activity, styled after the github user activity heatmap, and the anki heatmap extension.

+Displays activity for a date as colour graded blocks for that date.
+Also displays daily average, days active expressed as a percent, longest streak of active days, and current streak of active days.

 ## How to Include in your project

 1. Add the component file to your component folder